soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

 ## Outdoor requirements

-It is important to metion here that this is not a portable software that can be fed any footage and just be expected to work.
+It is important to mention here that this is not a portable software that can be fed any footage and just be expected to work.
 There need to be some calibration measures taken to actually get this software working:

-* Actually knowing the local social distaning norms
+* Actually knowing the local social distancing norms
     * The minimum distance set for social distancing by the local gov

 * Finding a good position for the camera